olets/zsh-abbr/README.md

 ## Acknowledgments

-- Human-readable license summary is the text of https://creativecommons.org/licenses/by-nc-sa/4.0 plus the ethics point
+- Human-readable license summary is modified from https://creativecommons.org/licenses/by-nc-sa/4.0.
+The ethics point was added.